rainlab/translate-plugin/README.md

 php artisan plugin:install rainlab.translate --want="^1.0"
 ```

+### Upgrading from v1 to v2

+If you are upgrading from version 1 of this plugin, [view the upgrade guide](https://github.com/rainlab/translate-plugin/blob/master/UPGRADE.md).

 ## Language Picker Component

 A visitor can select their chosen language using the native `SitePicker` component that is included in the October CMS core.
 This component will display a simple dropdown that changes the page language depending on the selection.